ukduw/hybrid-tradebot-py/README.md

 If a stock gaps up above the user's entry condition, it must continue uptrending 1.5% above its open before any tick data is passed to the bot's logic.
 This prevents false signals/entries in the case of gap-up-sell-off price action, and means that the bot only acts on confirmed signals.
 Many gap ups result in sell-offs or consolidation below their market open.
 In these cases, the entry may be significantly above the user's inputted entry condition, resulting in a higher risk level and % loss than intended when it is stopped out.

 ## Websocket Tick Data Filter
+There is a filter on the tick data that comes through the Alpaca websocket.
+A scrolling window (a deque) of quotes is streamed via the websocket.
+Each tick is compared with the closest-timestamp quotes and prevented from being passed to the bot's decision-making logic if it is outside of a 2% tolerance.
+Odd lot trades (<100 volume) are also ignored by the bot.
+These measures are to prevent "ghost ticks" from triggering entry/exit conditions falsely.
+These "ghost ticks" that are technically real, but typically filtered out by charting software by various means, making entries/exits triggered by these "ghost ticks" appear completely erroneous.

+NOTE: the tolerance % can be adjusted in line 101 of alpaca_utils.py - the 2% tolerance is suited for low priced stocks, where large relative spreads are normal.

 ## Trade Log Export and Push Notifications
 Entry and exit data are piped to a text file for easy export.
 The user can utilize this to generate statistics and optimize their strategies or to experiment with new strategies.